 The IGBC has awarded $36,000 each year since 2007 to the five grizzly bear recovery ecosystems to fund Information and Education (I&E) projects that promote grizzly bear habitat and recovery.
-View descriptions of the five grizzly bear ecosystems by following links on the left side of the home page.
+View descriptions of the six grizzly bear ecosystems by following links on the left side of the home page.

 - 2019 IGBC I&E Request for Proposals

 - 2019 IGBC I&E Grant Criteria

 - Download 2019 IGBC I&E Grant Submission Form

 FAQs about annual IGBC Information and Education Grants

 Who is eligible to apply?

 Organizations and government agencies within the five grizzly bear ecosystems may apply, however it is highly recommended that these entities begin the application process by contacting the state and federal agency information, education and public relations staff before proceeding.

 Grant applications will be reviewed first by the IGBC I&E Subcommittee Chair for the ecosystem, and will need to have local support.
 After the first tier of review, the I&E Subcommittee Chairs will forward their selections to the IGBC Executive Coordinator for a final review by the IGBC selection committee.